sebastienwallukat/CR_sql_library/01_Tools/Table_Search_and_Review_Guide.md

 1. Try alternative search terms
 2. Remove filters that might be too restrictive
-3. Ask in the `#credit-risk-data` Slack channel
-4. Check if the table has a different name convention
+3. Check if the table has a different name convention

 ### Missing Metadata or Documentation